MarvelCollin/MisVord/App/README.md

 # MiscVord - Voice and Text Chat Application

 MiscVord is a Discord-like communication platform with text and voice/video chat capabilities.

-This README provides a quick overview of the project and deployment instructions.
+## Deployment Instructions

+### Prerequisites
+- A VPS with Docker and Docker Compose installed
+- Domain pointing to your VPS
+- Open ports: 1001-1005

+### Quick Start
+1. Clone the repository to your VPS
+2. Navigate to the App directory: `cd MisVord/App`
+3. Run the deployment script: `./deploy.sh`
+4. Access the application at: `http://your-domain:1001`

+### Service Ports
+- PHP App: 1001
+- Socket Server: 1002
+- MySQL Database: 1003
+- PHPMyAdmin: 1004
+- Adminer: 1005

+### Troubleshooting
+If you encounter issues:
+1. Check container logs: `docker logs miscvord_php`
+2. Verify port accessibility: `sudo netstat -tulpn | grep 1001`
+3. Ensure firewall allows connections: `sudo ufw allow 1001/tcp`

+### Note About HTTPS
+To enable HTTPS:
+1. Install Nginx and Certbot
+2. Set up a reverse proxy using the provided nginx-config.conf
+3. Run Certbot to get SSL certificates

 ## Features